-- Utilize two tools that will assist leadership teams in identifying and challenging the underlying assumptions of an enterprise.
+- Recognize the tools that will assist leadership teams in identifying and challenging the underlying assumptions of an enterprise.

-- State three type of failures that characterize lack of vigilance.
+- State three types of failures that characterize lack of vigilance.

-- Employ two skills that will help leadership improve vigilance and situational awareness, and thus improve the resilience and agility of an enterprise.
+- Identify skills that will help leadership improve vigilance and situational awareness, and thus improve the resilience and agility of an enterprise.

-- Recognize that some threats or opportunities occur quickly with velocity and momentum and usually take the form of sudden hits, snowballs, or spotlights.
+- Recognize the impact of threats or opportunities that occur quickly with velocity and momentum, noting their form of sudden hits, snowballs, or spotlights.